 - An aura – either a visual, sensory or motor disturbance that comes on before the attack

+Monmouth upper cervical chiropractors always advise their migraine patients to watch out for these symptoms.
 These symptoms can be so debilitating for some that they are forced to rest in a cold dark room until the pain subsides.
 Migraine attacks can last anywhere from 3 to 72 hours, causing a person to miss out on a variety of activities.

 Triggers for Migraines